pdscopes/log_generator/README.rst

     Generate log events

     positional arguments:
-      /path/to/config       Path to configuration directory
+      /path/to/config       Path to configuration directory or file

     optional arguments:
       -h, --help            show this help message and exit